holderl5/docker-hamster/README.md

         hamster
 ```
 The docker volume will reside in your volumes directory where you can back it up if you like.
 On linux that is normally /var/lib/docker/volumes

+** TODO **

+- Make less layers
+- Related to above: make a multistage build
+- Test hamster.db creation when it isn't provided